rust-lang/cargo/src/doc/src/reference/features.md

 # This command is now allowed, regardless of which directory you are in.
 cargo build -p foo -p bar --features foo-feat,bar-feat
 ```

+Additionally, with `resolver = "1"`, the `--no-default-features` flag only
+disables the default feature for the package in the current directory.
+With
+version "2", it will disable the default features for all workspace members.

 The resolver is a global option that affects the entire workspace.
 The
 `resolver` version in dependencies is ignored, only the value in the top-level